Read Our Honest Thoughts Before Subscribing

-- How many people you'd be feeding: one, two, or more.
+How many people you’d be feeding: one, two, whole family.

-- What your dietary goals are: weight loss, improved health, less meat, etc.
+What your dietary goals are: weight loss, eat healthy, less meat, etc.

-- Your dietary designations: vegan, dairy-free, pescatarian, etc
+Your dietary designations: vegan, dairy-free, pescatarian, dietary needs, etc.

 Using all this information, HungryRoot compiles a predetermined list of groceries for you, which you can either accept as-is or customize with selections from their full menu.

 Every single ingredient delivered by Hungryroot carries the promise of:

 No partially hydrogenated oils